jgorset/facepy/README.md

 ## About

-Facepy makes it absurdly easy to interact with Facebook APIs
+Facepy makes it absurdly easy to interact with Facebook APIs.

 ## Usage